Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Interfacers/Filer/Readme.md

 >
-> The Filer is a quick object for opening a FiledFileVariable and safely using (read,write)
+> The Filer is a quick object for opening a FiledHardVariable and safely using (read,write)
 > it depending on the FiledModeStr.
 >